K-12 Professional Development & Continuing Education

 Online, Noncredit, Continuing Education

 All K-12 courses are approved by the State of Michigan Department of Education.
-All participants will receive a certificate of completion within two weeks of completion; however, only teachers seeking certification renewal should receive a State Continuing Education Clock Hours (SCECH) approval code.
+All participants will receive a certificate of completion within 24 hours of completion from the automated certificate program; however, only teachers seeking certification renewal will be eligible to receive State Continuing Education Clock Hours (SCECH).
+SCECHs will be uploaded to the Michigan Department of Education's Secure Central Registry the week following the course end dates.

 These courses offer real-life examples.
 All courses are offered online and can be completed at anytime during the course dates.
 You may enroll in any of the courses below and do not need to earn an entire certificate.